gege4300/XPS-thin-film-analysis/README.md

 XPSquanti is for XPS quantification when one needs to calculate the atomic ratios and thin film related properties (e.g., film thickness, coverage).
+It has four main functions:
+1. XPS peak fitting (not finished yet)
+2. XPS atomic ratio quantification for thin films and bulk materials
+3. thin film thickness calculation
+4. thin film coverage calculation

 It is written in Python. if you have any questions, please contact: wqk578539223@gmail.com

 To run this script,
 1. download all the files